m943040028/pcsc_passthru_driver/README.md

 root@Vexpress:/sys/devices/platform/pcsc_reader.0 echo 1 > connect
 ```

-Check the card state again, you can see the card is connected, and ATR is retrieved
+Check the card state again, you can see the card is connected, and ATR([ISO/IEC7816-3]) is retrieved

 ```sh
 root@Vexpress:/sys/devices/platform/pcsc_reader.0 cat state